knpuniversity/blog/service-expressions.rst

                 # ... other arguments

-The ``@=`` means that you're using Symfony's `Expression Language`_, which let's you mix dynamic logically into your normally-static service definitions.
+The ``@=`` means that you're using Symfony's `Expression Language`_, which let's you mix dynamic logic into your normally-static service definitions.

 Normally, if you want to inject a repository, you need to register it as a service first, using a `factory`_.
 And while that's fine (and probably